MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **Figure S2.** NHMUK PV R5937, "The Archbishop", cervical vertebra S in right posterolateral view, red-cyan anaglyph.
 Note the thick, posteriorly bulging centropostzygapophyseal laminae and the additional posterior projection located between them.

-Between and below the CPOLs is an additional midline process, directly above the neural canal, that is located where a hyposphene would be in dorsal vertebrae.
+Between and below the CPOLs is an additional midline process, directly above the neural canal, that is located where a hyposphene would be in dorsal vertebrae (Figure S2, S3).
 This cannot be interpreted as paired intrapostzygapophyseal laminae for several reasons: first, these are paired laminae that meet at the midline, whereas this is a midline element; second, the structure is in no sense laminar, being roughly hemispherical in shape; and third, TPOs occurs more dorsally and connect the medial aspects of the upper parts of the CPOLs.
 This projection could conceivably be homologous with the vertical midline lamina that supports the junction of the TPOLs in some vertebrae, but based on its non-laminar shape it seems to be a novel feature.
 I refer to it as a "hyposphene" (in quotes) because of its location, though it is unlikely to have functioned in stiffening the column as the hyposphene is thought to do in dorsal vertebrae (Apesteguía 2005).

 ![Red-cyan anaglyph of Cervical S in posterior view](figures/export/archbishop-cervical-s--hyposphene-3d.jpeg)